jsturtevant/jsturtevant.github.io/_posts/2014-10-29-ASPNET-Identity-Cookie-Authentication-Timeouts.markdown

 ## The differences
 The difference is subtle at first glance but provides some great benefits, such as [Sign-out Everywhere](https://aspnet.codeplex.com/SourceControl/latest#Samples/Identity/SingleSignOutSample/readme.txt).
-But it can be confusing since the default ASP.NET Identity template only has ```validateInterval``` leaving the ```ExpireTimespan``` to the default of 14 days.
+But it can be confusing since the default ASP.NET Identity template only has ```validateInterval``` leaving the ```ExpireTimespan``` hidden and set to the default of 14 days.
 Without some digging a developer new to the ASP.NET Identity library might not immediately recognize that the ```validateInterval``` is not the same as expiring cookies on a given time fame.